 If crypto assets are held by the licensed entity, what are the related capital requirements (risk weights, etc.)?

-In March 2022, the SEC released Staff Accounting Bulletin No. 121, which expressed the SEC staff’s view on how custody of crypto assets should be accounted for under Generally Accepted Accounting Principles.
-The staff bulletin provides that entities that safeguard crypto assets should record such assets on their balance sheets.
-It is unclear what implication this interpretation would have for Regulatory Accounting Principles or the capital that a bank must hold with respect to custody services that it provides for crypto assets.
+In February 2025, the SEC rescinded Staff Accounting Bulletin (SAB) No. 121, which was issued in March 2022 and had expressed the SEC staff’s view on how custody of crypto assets should be accounted for under Generally Accepted Accounting Principles.
+The staff bulletin provided that entities that safeguard crypto assets should record such assets on their balance sheets.
+SEC staff replaced the requirements of SAB 121 with SAB 122, which instructs digital asset custodians to “consider existing requirements to provide disclosures that allow investors to understand an entity’s obligation to safeguard crypto-assets held for others.”

 -